Blog Customer Success

 Let’s take a look at what sets these two business models apart.

-Product-Centric Approach Customer-Centric Approach
+Goal Product-Centric Approach Customer-Centric Approach

-Goal Sell Products Serve customers
+Sell Products Emphasizes product features and benefits Serve customers

 Product positioning Emphasizes product features and benefits Focuses on how products solve customer problems and meet their needs

-Organizational focus Internal.
-Product development, innovation, and marketing.
-External.
+Organizational focus Internal: Product development, innovation, and marketing External.
 Understanding customer needs, preferences, and behaviors to create tailored solutions

 Success metrics Sales volume, market share, and revenue Customer satisfaction, lifetime value, and retention rate